mattneary/Tarpits-Abstraction/chapters/Computation.md

 \lambda f \lambda z (f)z
 ```

-Our result was a single application of `f` to `z`, i.e., one.
-Hence you have seen
+Our result, seen in Figure~\ref{fig:predFinalResult} was a single application
+of `f` to `z`, i.e., one.
+Hence you have seen that at least in this case, the
-that at least in this case, the `pred` function did its job.
-Achieving an
+`pred` function did its job.
+Achieving an intuitive grasp of how it works is
-intuitive grasp of how it works is unfortunately not as straight-forward.
-If you
+unfortunately not as straight-forward.
+If you wish to, keep in mind that
-wish to, keep in mind that $\lambda u z)$ maps a value to the numeric starting
+$\lambda u z$ maps a value to the numeric starting point, and $\lambda u u$
-point, and $\lambda u u$ leaves an expression alone.
-So the decrement occurs by
+leaves an expression alone.
+So the decrement occurs by the setting of the
-the setting of the origin later than it would normally occur.
+origin later than it would normally occur.

 With our complex definition of the predecessor complete, subtraction is trivial.
 Once again we perform an iterative process on a base value, this time that process
 is `pred`.

 ###Booleans
 Having defined numbers and their manipulations, we will work on booleans.
-Booleans
-are the values of true and false, or in our syntax, $#t$ and $#f$.
-Booleans are
+Booleans are the values of true and false, or in our syntax, $#t$ and $#f$.
-quite necessary in expressing conditional statements; thus the concomitant `if`
+Booleans are quite necessary in expressing conditional statements; thus we
-function.
-These values will give us great power in their ability to branch results
+provide the concomitant `if` function.
+These values will give us great power in
-to a function, in a sense constructing piece-wise functions.
-It is by this ability
+their ability to branch results to a function, in a sense constructing
-that we are able to form a multitude of inductive definitions, as well as other
+piece-wise functions.
+It is by this ability that we are able to form a
-important forms.
+multitude of inductive definitions, as well as other important forms.

 ```fig:booleanDefs
 #t &= \lambda a \lambda b (a)id